-A four-week intensive analysis of a particular archaeological site.
+An intensive analysis of a particular archaeological site.
 Utilizing the methodological and theoretical concepts of anthropological archaeology, students will be required to participate in every phase of the scientific research process.

-Prerequisite: ATH 155 Rise of Ancient Civilization
+Prerequisite: ATH 155 Prehistory & Archaeology or permission of the instructor